 Traffic congestion is a problem for 1-2 hours per day.
 The only way to reduce traffic congestion in the thriving New Orleans downtown at peak hours is to give people more options for getting around, including safe biking and walking and frequent transit.
 The Connect the Crescent demonstration is an example of smart planning that leads to specific problem identification and proposed solutions (see below).
 Improve community outreach and engagement tactics, especially for special cases like large apartment/condo buildings.

-Recommendations for Future Roadway Demonstrations
+Future Roadway Demonstrations

 Another important set of recommendations is around improving the demonstration process itself for the benefit of future efforts in New Orleans as well as for other communities.

 The bigger the project, the more cushion needed for installation.
 Being all outdoor work means schedules are tied to the weather and subject to slip (especially where it rain over 60” annually).
 Having a large event tied to the start of the project (Walk Bike Places Conference) was very motivating, but installation should have started sooner.